vzaigrin/calculator/README.md

 ## Lexical Analyzer

-For lexical analysis I use **Finite-state machine** with two states:
+For lexical analysis I use **Finite-state machine** with states:
 - ready - ready for a new token, no symbols in buffer
 - process - in the process of identifying token (has symbols in buffer)
+- skip - skip all symbols starting from comment symbol until end of line